 Chocolate Protein Mousse Ingredients & Tested Substitutions

 - Chocolate Protein Powder.
 There is not a specific type of protein powder needed for this recipe to work.
 You can use your favorite whey protein powder, pea protein, or whatever type of protein powder you like best.
 If you don't have a favorite and aren't sure where to start you can check out this helpful guide to easy to digest protein powders to find one that's right for you.
-I personally like this easy to digest vegan protein powder from TumLove.
+I personally like this easy-to-digest vegan protein powder from TumLove.
 You can use the code KIMBERLY15 to save 15% off of your first order.

 - Maple Syrup or Honey.
 Either real maple syrup or honey will work if you're looking to add a touch of sweetness to the chocolate protein pudding.
 If your protein powder already contains a sweetener, you may omit this if desired.

-Toppings & Add-Ins
+Protein Mousse Toppings & Add-Ins

 - No chocolate mousse recipe is complete without a dollop of homemade whipped cream!
-Try this easy recipe for refined sugar free Crema Mascarpone, made with heavy cream & mascarpone cheese, if you want to make your protein pudding perfect for special occasions.
+Try this easy recipe for refined sugar free Crema Mascarpone, made with heavy cream and mascarpone cheese, if you want to make your protein pudding perfect for special occasions.

 Protein Mousse Step-By-Step Instructions